Royal Lao Armed Forces: Lao Military Academy and Staff College

 The first Laotian military schools were established by the French Union Army Command in 1952, with the creation at Pakse and Vientiane of two NCO training schools (École des Cadres), later merged into a single institution, the Reserve Cadres Training Centre (Centre de Formation des Cadres de Réserve – CFCR), soon followed by a Reserve Officers Training School (École des Officiers de Reserve – EOR).
 First set up at Pakse, the latter institution was later transferred to Dong Hene in Savannakhet Province, which eventually became the Lao Military Academy.
-A Staff and Command school, the Military Institution of Higher Learning (Institut des hautes études militaires – IHEM), and an Accountancy School (École de Comptabilité) were also established at the time in Vientiane.
+A Staff and Command school, the Military Institution of Higher Learning (Institut des hautes études militaires – IHEM), which was later transferred to Long Tieng in Xaisomboun Province, and an Accountancy School (École de Comptabilité) were also established at the time in Vientiane.

+In mid-1965, ten Royal Thai Army (RTA) instructors – among them, Chaovalit Yongchaiyudh, future prime minister of Thailand – arrived at the IHEM in Long Tieng to run the first 32-week command and staff course that resulted in the graduation of 30 laotian senior officers in early 1966.
+A separate Staff School (École d'État-Major – EAM) was also established at Phone Kheng near Vientiane, which graduated nine intakes before closing in 1972 due to budgetary reasons.

 Laotian Armed Forces training Centres

-Six Laotian Armed Forces training Centres (Centres de Formation des Forces Armées Laotiénnes – CFFAR) were established jointly by the French and U.S. Operation Hotfoot mobile training team advisors at Khang Khay in Military Region 2 (MR 2), at Kilometre 17 (KM 17) and Kilometre 22 (KM 22) both located northeast of Vientiane on Route 13, and at Luang Prabang, Savannakhet and Pakse between July 1959 and March 1960, in order to provide basic infantry and Ranger training to both regular RLA and irregular SGU Laotian troops.
+Six Laotian Armed Forces training Centres (Centres de Formation des Forces Armées Laotiénnes – CFFAR) were established jointly by the French and U.S. Operation Hotfoot mobile training team advisors at Khang Khay in Military Region 2 (MR 2), at Kilometer 17 (KM 17) and Kilometer 22 (KM 22) both located northeast of Vientiane on Route 13, and at Luang Prabang, Savannakhet and Pakse between July 1959 and March 1960, in order to provide basic infantry and Ranger training to both regular RLA and irregular SGU Laotian troops.